lava-tech/hls-p2p/README.md

     note: Lava Media Server 4 is not a open source project now.

 Client:
+  * Build the binary.
+Note: because we use osmf source code directly, you need to remove default osmf lib in you computer before building it.
   * Change config in bin/index.html
   ```
   change the ip of your server in bin/index.html, such as "115.29.205.140"